 Ezekiel 23:12-14 "She lusted for the neighboring Assyrians, captains and rulers, clothed most gorgeously, horsemen riding on horses, all of them desirable young men.
 Then I saw that she was defiled; both [sisters] took the same way.
 But she [Judah] increased her harlotry; she looked at men portrayed on the wall, images of Chaldeans.

-When people have property—that they could either get minerals from, or that they could farm (or have orchards on, or have cattle grazing on)—that insured that they would have wealth of some type.
+When people had property—that they could either get minerals from, or that they could farm (or have orchards on, or have cattle grazing on—that ensured that they would have wealth of some type.
 And it gave stability to the entire financial system; and, besides that, it gave people a sense of "being"—a sense of being somebody.
 "I am somebody.
 I own land.
 I am the equal of my neighbor."
 And when land, or property, passes from a person, it does a great deal more than just make that person poor.

 Well, what he is originally describing here were unscrupulous people who went out in the middle of the night, and they removed the landmark and made their own land bigger by taking away land from their neighbor.
 The landmarks, at that time, were really nothing more than a stone, or a pile of stones, or a pillar that was stuck up.
 And so they would go out in the middle of the night and they would move it over twenty feet or so.
 And now, "That land belongs to me!
 See, that's where the landmark is."